pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten.md

 need to define some background knowledge (e.g., a high school graduate-level understanding of stuff), otherwise you end up in an infinite regress (which is bad).

+## Thread of Examples for a definition

+I've noticed, for math notes, I tend to make a definition part of a thread; e.g., `5.2/1 Def.
+Category` is the definition of a category.
+I tend to make a branch for a sequence of examples, e.g., `5.2/1a1 Set`, `5.2/1a2 FinSet`, `5.2/1a3 Vect`, etc.

+## Structured Proofs as a Branch off of a theorem

+Similarly, theorems are part of a thread, e.g., `5.1.1/7 Fundamental Theorem of Algebra`.
+Its proof is then written like a structured proof (in the sense of Lamport):

+- `5.1.1/7a` is the outline/roadmap of the proof
+- `5.1.1/7a1` is the first step (if it requires justification, it is placed in the branch `5.1.1/7a1a` in a recursive manner)
+- `5.1.1/7a2` is the second step
+- `5.1.1/7a3` is the third step
+- ...and so on.

+If I think/find a second proof, I place it in a second branch `5.1.1/7b`, etc. (Seldom are there 26+ alternate proofs for a proposition.)

 # Anti-Patterns